omaomach/capstone-lab-1/README.md

 export STACK_NAME=capstone
 ```

+---

+## Step 1 — The Containerized Web App

+A static page is served by an Nginx container running on Amazon ECS Fargate
+behind an Application Load Balancer.
+The image is built from
+`webapp/Dockerfile`, pushed to Amazon ECR, and deployed with a CloudFormation
+template that provisions the entire stack.

-### Step 1 — Build and push the container image to ECR
+### Build and push the container image to ECR

 ```bash
 # Create the ECR repository